hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 ```
 Time: 5 to 15 minutes
-Materials: None
+Materials: none
-Number: Best for 10-35
+Number: best for 10-35
 ```

 - Get everyone into a circle